buildbot/buildbot/master/docs/manual/configuration/reporters.rst

     See :ref:`Report-Generators` for more information.

 ``subject``
-    (string).
+    (string, deprecated).
     A string to be used as the subject line of the message.
     ``%(builder)s`` will be replaced with the name of the builder which provoked the message.

 ``mode``
+    (list of strings or string, deprecated).
+    Defines the cases when a message should be sent.
-    Mode is a list of strings; however there are two strings which can be used as shortcuts instead of the full lists.
+    There are two strings which can be used as shortcuts instead of the full lists.

     The possible shortcuts are:

     ``all``